Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Materials and methods

 \subsection{Implementation details}

-All code for our study was written in Python.
+All code for our study was written in Python, and is publicly available at \url{https://github.com/bxiang233/ForAINet}.
 All experiments were conducted on a machine with 8-core Intel CPU, 8$\,$GB of memory per core, and one Nvidia Titan RTX GPU with 24$\,$GB of on-board memory.
-The manual feature extraction code is a slightly modified version of the code published by~\cite{Guinard2017Weakly}.
+The code for extracting hand-crafted geometric features is a slightly modified version of the code published by~\cite{Guinard2017Weakly}.
 The point cloud segmentation network was constructed with the help of the Torch-Point3D library~\citep{Chaton2020}.
 All hyper-parameters for HDBSCAN filtering were determined by grid search on the validation set.